MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    This command is supported on LiquidCrypto (LC) cards.

+* ``card_app_fallback``

+   This command switches the application images used by the 'main' image on LiquidCrypto card.
+   This command is useful for recovery scenarios when an application image updated using ``card-app_update`` fails to start.
+   The command is only supported when the card is booted from the 'failsafe' image.

+   If the card is not in SPI boot mode, the command will return an error.

 * ``card_fw_update <filename>``

    This command updates the complete DAO card firmware.
 The ``<filename>`` argument specifies the